 To return a virtual machine to its original state, or to return to another snapshot in the snapshot hierarchy, you can use the revert options.

-When you revert a snapshot, you return the virtual machine's memory, settings, and the state of the virtual machine disks to the state they were in when you took the snapshot.
-You can revert any snapshot in the snapshot tree and make that snapshot the parent snapshot of the current state of the virtual machine.
+- Lets you restore any snapshot in the snapshot tree and makes that snapshot the parent snapshot of the current state of the virtual machine.
 Subsequent snapshots from this point create a new branch of the snapshot tree.

 Restoring snapshots has the following effects: